jfdixapostol/MeXE402_Midterm_RenzoSamsonJanBenedictApostol/README.md

   - **education_level**: Highest level of education completed.
   - **salary**: Annual salary, target variable for prediction.

-For more detailed information, you may click [link](https://www.kaggle.com/datasets/mohithsairamreddy/salary-data)
+For more detailed information about our dataset, you may click [here.](https://www.kaggle.com/datasets/mohithsairamreddy/salary-data)

 <h3><i>Visual Representation for Linear Regression Dataset</h3></i>